mimoo/NoiseGo/disco_spec/disco.md

 1. Introduction
 ================

-Disco is a framework for crypto protocols based on the Noise Protocol framework and the Strobe protocol framework.
+Disco is a framework for crypto protocols based on the Disco Protocol framework and the Strobe protocol framework.
 Disco can describe protocols that consist of a single message as well as interactive protocols.